 When planning a holiday, everyone wants to get the best value for money.
 We all know that biding our time and carrying out some research can help us to save on flights and accommodation.
-But, have you ever considered that putting just as much thought into buying your foreign currency could help you to get a lot more for your money?
+But, have you ever considered that putting just as much thought into buying your travel money could help you to get a lot more for your money?

-For the most part, it’s incredibly difficult to guess exactly what the exchange rates will look like on any given day.
-However, if you ensure that you’re well-informed and are willing to wait for the right time to exchange your money, you could end up saving hundreds of pounds.
+For the most part, it’s incredibly difficult to guess exactly what the exchange rates will look like each day.
+However, if you make sure that you’re well-informed and are willing to wait for the right time to exchange your money, you could end up getting a better price.

-To help you to shop wisely and get the best deal possible, we’ve put together a guide that covers everything you need to know about exchange rates.
-Here, you’ll find the answers to frequently asked questions, such as:
+To help you out and get the best deal possible, we’ve put together a guide that covers everything you need to know about exchange rates.
+We’ll start with the basics…

 What is an exchange rate?